4th Dimension Quick Cabin Build

 We are aware that students make a big investment in a workshop like this.
 We honor your time and do the best we can to share our knowledge and experience.
 Expect long days with lots of building and learning.
 On some evenings we will show slides and films featuring our previous projects and that of other people and cultures.
 Believe it or not, we also still like to make time for a campfire and some music.
 We always strive to make the workshop itself a comfortable, memorable and fun experience.

-We start Sunday Morning, June 29th, and end with lunch on Friday, July 4th.
+We start Sunday Morning, June 29th with breakfast at 7:30, and end with lunch on Friday, July 4th.

 7:30 breakfast